tweag/python-monorepo-example/2017-09-01-free-monads.md

 often provided by stuff that gets done, which in Haskell corresponds to monads.
 Free monads are very easy to interpret (in other monads) because they are *free*, and the definition of a free object (e.g. in category theory) says that they are easy to map *from*.
-So that's the basic idea behind free-monads: easy to interpret.
+So that's the basic idea behind free monads: easy to interpret.

 Specifically, a free object is *generated* by something less complex, and then